 That said, if you live in a restrictive country, I recommend ExpressVPN, which provides obfuscation on all of its 3,000+ servers.

-— it has a free plan as well as a few paid plans that differ in the number of features available.
+Proton VPN has a free plan as well as several paid plans that come with the same features and only differ in the subscription length.

 You can also connect to a server using a map, but I don’t recommend this option for Android or iOS — it will take you extra time to find your desired connection point because you will need to zoom in on popular server locations (like Europe).